 What does it show?
 An occupancy rate is measured by dividing the number of occupied rooms by the number of available rooms and multiplying by 100, showing the percentage of rooms occupied at a specific moment.

 For example, if you have a 10-room hotel and last night you sold 5 rooms, then the occupancy rate would be 50 percent.
-In further calculations we will use 0.5 which is the same as 50 percent.
+In further calculations, we will use 0.5, which is equivalent to 50 percent.

 Important to understand.
-Many hoteliers prioritize the occupancy rate and focus on increasing its value, forgetting that the ultimate goal is to increase revenue not fill up the rooms.
-There are cases when higher occupancy doesn’t lead to bigger profit (for example, when you lower the rates), so you have to use it carefully in combination with other measurements to get a fuller picture.
+Many hoteliers prioritize the occupancy rate and focus on increasing its value, forgetting that the ultimate goal is to maximize revenue, not fill up the rooms.
+There are cases when higher occupancy doesn’t lead to bigger profit (for example, when you lower rates), so you have to use it carefully in combination with other measurements to get a fuller picture.

-Also note that only the rooms that are in service and ready to be rented out are meant by available rooms, excluding the ones that are under maintenance or taken by staff members.
+Also note that only the rooms that are in service and ready to be rented out are meant by available rooms, excluding the ones that are under maintenance or occupied by staff members.

 What does it show?
-ADR is used to calculate the average rental revenue per occupied room at a given time.
+ADR also called ARR is used to calculate the average rental revenue per occupied room at a given time.
 To find ADR, divide your total room revenue by the number of rooms sold.

 Important to understand.
 ADR can be deceiving as it only tells you one part of the story.
 It takes into account neither your unsold rooms, nor the revenue that comes from other sources (bar, spa, restaurant, tours, etc.), nor the associated costs.
 So, it’s a useful performance metric by itself, displaying the room-specific revenue, but it won’t show you the complete picture of your property’s financial results.